 Years of Experience

-When it comes to location, the highest average paycheck ($111K annually) can be spotted in Davidson, N.C.; Nashville, Tenn. (approximately $92K), Minneapolis, Minn. (about $85K), and Tyler, Texas ($82K) are the next top-paying cities.
-Carmel, Ind. is one of the lowest-paid cities, with earnings averaging $61K.
-Across its U.S. offices, the state of Minnesota pays Ingersoll- Rand Company the most — about $88K per year on average.
+When it comes to location, the highest average paycheck (around $103K annually) can be spotted in Davidson, N.C.; Minneapolis, Minn. ($85K), Tyler, Texas (about $81K), and Charlotte, N.C. (approximately $78K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $68K) is La Crosse, Wisc.
+Across its U.S. offices, the state of Minnesota pays Ingersoll- Rand Company the most — around $88K per year on average.

 Certifications and Degrees